 It’s important to note these elements don’t need to be used together; you can pick just one item from this list if it suits your taste!
 The great part about industrial design is there are no set rules when creating the perfect setting for yourself.
 It ’s all about your individual preference.

-Industrial interior design is a popular trend that ties industrial materials to modern design.
+Industrial interior design is a popular trend that ties industrial materials to interior design modern.

 Industrial design is a style of industrial art, architecture and design that became popular in the early 20th century through to today.
 The industrial aesthetic has been applied to many different styles including modernism, high-tech architecture, postmodern urban development and interior design with varying degrees between each category.